Make a wood stump side table to bring a natural element to your decor. Best part? It's free!

-To protect the floor from the cut wood on the bottom, I cut a piece of felt I had slightly smaller than the diameter and hot glued it to the stump.
+Protect the floor.
+To make sure the cut wood on the bottom doesn't scratch anything, I cut a piece of craft felt slightly smaller than the diameter and hot glued it to the stump.

 So, are you bringing any wood into your decor, too?